dbarowy/bingerator/README.md

     bingerator/target/scala-2.10/bingerator_2.10-0.2.0.jar

 If you need to modify the build, e.g., to change the required Scala version, see the `build.sbt` buildfile.
-Please note that if you change the Scala version, I make no guarantees that `Bingerator` will continue to function properly.

 Note on Bing Account Keys
 -------------------------